flycartinc/axismeta_docs/working_with_axis_meta.md

 <a name="categories"></a>
 ####Categories

- The category Tab will display the list of categories presented in the site.If you want editb the category means you can archive that through some options present in the categories tab.
+ The category Tab will display the list of categories created in the site.If you want to edit the category means you can archive that through some options present in the categories tab.

  Refer the below image
  ![Category Tab](./assets/images/Selection_004.png)